Breastfeeding attachment: getting started

 Here are the basic steps for this technique:

-- Hold your baby behind her back and shoulders (not their head), so your baby is on their side and their chest is touching your chest.
-Bring her nose in line with your nipple.
+- Hold your baby behind their back and shoulders (not their head), so your baby is on their side and their chest is touching your chest.
+Bring your baby’s nose in line with your nipple.

-- Gently brush your nipple from your baby’s nose to his lips – this will encourage him to open his mouth wide.
+- Gently brush your nipple from your baby’s nose to their lips – this will encourage your baby to open their mouth wide.

-- When your baby’s mouth is wide open, quickly bring your baby to your breast, directing your nipple at the roof of her mouth.
-Her mouth will close over your breast and she’ll start sucking.
+- When your baby’s mouth is wide open, quickly bring your baby to your breast, directing your nipple at the roof of your baby’s mouth.
+Your baby will close their mouth over your breast and start sucking.

 Checking the breastfeeding attachment

 When your baby is correctly attached to your breast and feeding well, you’ll notice that:

 - Breastfeeding feels comfortable, not painful.

-- your baby is sucking deeply and regularly (sometimes with short pauses), and you can hear him swallowing
+- your baby is sucking deeply and regularly (sometimes with short pauses), and you can hear baby swallowing

-- your baby’s lips are turned out over your breast (not sucked in), and their top lip is turned out or sitting softly on your breast.
+- your baby’s bottom lip is turned out over your breast (not sucked in), and their top lip is turned out or sitting softly on your breast.

 - Your nipples stay in good condition, and don’t show any signs of damage

 It’s normal to feel a stretching sensation when your baby starts sucking.
 But if attachment hurts, especially after the first few seconds, it might mean your baby isn’t correctly attached.

 Breaking the attachment and burping

-If you need to take your baby off your breast to try attaching again, avoid pulling your baby away from your breast.
+If you need to take your baby off your breast to try attaching again or to stop feeding, avoid pulling your baby away from your breast.
 This can damage your nipple.
-Instead, break the suction by inserting your little finger into the corner of your baby’s mouth, between his gums, and gently remove him from the breast.
+Instead, break the suction by inserting your little finger into the corner of your baby’s mouth, between the gums, and gently remove baby from the breast.

 Your baby might need to burp after feeding from each breast.
-To do this, sit baby up or hold her to your shoulder and gently rub or pat her back.
+To do this, sit your baby up or hold them to your shoulder and gently rub or pat their back.